akojo/quickfind/README.md

 QuickFind
 =========

-Quickfind (or `qf`) is a tool, inspired by TextMate's Command-T plugin, for quickly finding directories under your working directory.
-Its meant to be used, for example, as a part of a fast approximate `cd` command.
+Quickfind (or `qf`) is a UN**X tool, inspired by TextMate's Command-T plugin, for quickly finding directories under your working directory.
+It is primarily meant to be used as a part of a fast approximate `cd` command.

 Using QuickFind
 ---------------